-GGMA®, which stands for Chartered Global Management Accountant, is a new designation for management accountants.
+GGMA®, which stands for Chartered Global Management Accountant, is a relatively new designation for management accountants.
 The title is granted by a joint venture between the AICPA and CIMA.

 (For those who need some background, AICPA is a national association of US CPAs.
 CIMA is essentially the UK/commonwealth countries version of CMA.)

 The CGMA website has the “official” reasons why you want to become a CGMA.
 The following are my reasons in the practical point of view.

 Can Were Able to “Buy” This Designation Before the launch of CGMA exam in January 2015, CIMA members are automatically qualified for CGMA.
 The same applies to AICPA members as long as they fulfill the 3-year experience requirements.

 Since January 2015, applicants need to take the CGMA exam to get the designation.
 But I bet the vast majority of CGMAs got the title simply by filling a form and pay the fee prior to 2015.